bhourahine/daresbury_xTB/pages/tutorial/conformers.rst

 Environment effects on side-chains
 ----------------------------------

-For the compound 31357 we download the structure from the PubChem database.
+For the compound `tributyl phosphate <https://pubchem.ncbi.nlm.nih.gov/compound/31357>`__ we download the structure from the PubChem database.
 The three butyl chains provide conformational flexibility and the just retrieved structure might not describe the energetically most favorable conformation.

 .. tab-set::